why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/tw-cli.md

 `tumbleweed history`

 ### Uninstall
-Should you want to uninstall `tumbleweed-cli`, make sure you deactive its particular update mechanism before.
+Should you want to uninstall `tumbleweed-cli`, make sure you deactivate its particular update mechanism before.
 This is done with:

 `tumbleweed uninit`